cloud66/help-old/api.md

 [Cloud 66](http://www.cloud66.com) is DevOps as a Service.
 It allows you to build, provision, configure and manage your servers to run [Rack](http://rack.github.io/) backed web applications on any server.
 You can find more information on Cloud 66 on [our help site](http://help.cloud66.com/).

-## About the Cloud 66 API
+### Resource model
 The Cloud 66 API is organised around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).

-### Resource model
-Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
+It is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.

 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients.